 Note: At each hour, on the hour, there are a few minutes of prayer.

-Guided Tour or Audio Tour?
+Guided Tour or Multimedia Tour?

 St. Paul's Cathedral has guided tours and multimedia tours available and both are included in the admission price.
 Is it worth taking a tour of St. Paul's Cathedral or can you enjoy your visit without a guide?
 Find out more on the pros and cons of each option: St. Paul's Cathedral Tours.